 I like to use boneless pork chops that are about 1/2-inch to 1-inch thick.
 Any thinner and they dry out too quickly.

-Rub olive oil and generously season both sides of the pork chop.
+- Rub olive oil and generously season both sides of one pork chop.

 What To Serve With Pork Chops